Education Service Center Questions and Answers

 Yes.
 An SAU may pay for full or part-time superintendent services.
 However, if specified in the interlocal agreement, an SAU may elect to share the service with the other members of the education service center.
 Membership in an education service center does not require an SAU share superintendent services.

+The law allows members of the ESC to determine who will serve as the executive director, and likely different solutions will emerge based on local needs.
 Fifty-five percent of the salary and benefits of the executive director position will be paid to the ESC, regardless of who holds the position.
 The duties of the executive director position must be clearly specified in the interlocal agreement and may or may not include superintendent services.

 Governance

 The statute does not prescribe how an education service center is to be governed; the members have the flexibility to create a structure and representation that works for them.
+The interlocal agreement requires the ESC board composition, election or appointment of officers, board member terms, and method of voting.

 Membership in an ESC does not change the governance structure of local schools; the local school board/committee retains its governance of their schools.